ayayron117/Portfolio/README.md

 ## About
 <div align='justify'>
 Welcome to my portfolio!
-I'm a bioinformatician with over 4 years of programming experience.
-I graduated with my master's degree in Fall of 2022 from the University of South Florida (USF).
-Since October 3rd 2022, I manage the Innovative Genomics & Bioinformatics Core (<a href="https://my.creighton.edu/researchservices/corefacilities/innovativegenomicsbioinformaticscore/">IGBC</a>) in the Lynch Cancer Research Center (<a href="https://www.creighton.edu/medicine/research/research-centers-and-institutes/lynch-comprehensive-cancer-research-center">LCRC</a>) of Creighton University.
-My primary responsibility is to fulfill all NGS data analysis service requests for users of the IGBC.
-These data analysis services include RNA seq, scRNA seq, and WGS data analysis.
-In the past, I worked as an IT research assistant at USF from August 2020 - October 2021.
-That role involved assisting research labs with various programming tasks.
-Here are the degrees I have:
+I'm a bioinformatician who analyzes NGS data for users of the Innovative Genomics & Bioinformatics Core facility (<a href="https://my.creighton.edu/researchservices/corefacilities/innovativegenomicsbioinformaticscore/">IGBC</a>) within the Lynch Cancer Research Center (<a href="https://www.creighton.edu/medicine/research/research-centers-and-institutes/lynch-comprehensive-cancer-research-center">LCRC</a>) at Creighton University.
+I've held this position since October 3rd, 2022.
+My degrees include an MS degree in Bioinformatics & Computational Biology and a BS degree in Physics with a minor in Chemistry.
 </div>
 <br/>

-- Master of Science degree in Bioinformatics & Computational Biology
-- Bachelor of Science degree in Physics with a minor in Chemistry

 Below are examples of some of my work over the past few years.
+If you'd like to get in touch me, feel free to connect with me on <a href="https://www.linkedin.com/in/amohammed2/">LinkedIn</a>!

 ## Single Cell RNA-seq Analysis - Embryonic Mouse Hearts
 **Code:** https://github.com/ayayron117/scRNA-seq_mouse_cardiogenesis